An Independent Voice Threatened in Utah

 and the Deseret News National Edition:

-Utah Newspaper Group has released an analysis of the circulation trends at the Deseret News National Edition.
+Utah Newspaper Project has released an analysis of the circulation trends at the Deseret News National Edition.
 At a time when other print newspapers were barely holding their own or seeing stark declines, Clark Gilbert led the Deseret News to growth of 84 percent in its Sunday print circulation from 2010 to 2012, when it hit a high of 127,050 nationwide.

 This astonishing Sunday circulation success warrants in-depth study, coming as it does in the midst of such dire times in the newspaper industry.
 The growth took place in the Deseret News National Edition, which Gilbert launched in August of 2011 as a non-denominational, values-based publication.
 But a closer look reveals that the Deseret News repurposed its section called the Mormon Times that was sent to subscribers of the [LDS] Church News, and those readers were added to the newspaper’s circulation tally.